dmfrancisco/typeface-karmilla/README.md

 ## Credits

 All credits go to the original authors.
 Read more about Karmilla here: https://github.com/ms-studio/karmilla
+Read more about typefaces here: https://github.com/KyleAMathews/typefaces